Skip to content

 The Systems Modeling Language v2

-One of the interesting new capabilities is the exchange of models between tools using a really human-readable textual form of the SysML language in the spirit of a modern programming language (even though it has a number of special constructs that resemble modelling concepts).
+One of the interesting new capabilities is the exchange of models between tools using a human-readable textual form of the SysML language in the spirit of a modern programming language (even though it has a number of special constructs that resemble modelling concepts).

-This textual form will play a major role in the exchange of models between tools thus allowing to build toolchains, as well as in the versioning of models, e.g., in Github, and also in the efficient definition of models by people who prepare textual notations.
+This textual form will play a major role in the exchange of models between tools thus allowing to build toolchains, as well as in the versioning of models, e.g., in GitHub, and also in the efficient definition of models by people who prepare textual notations.

 It is therefore highly relevant to have consistent parsing mechanisms available.
 The SysML v2 Pilot-Implementation contains a parser for this textual notation.